Spring 2004, Vol. 36, No. 1

 Bids for the design phase of the ERA were due at the end of January, and by summer we will award one or two design contracts and give those two companies roughly a year to come up with a design for the ERA.
 Then we'll pick one company to build the ERA.
 The first increment of the operational ERA is scheduled to be online in 2007, with four more increments in each of the following years.

 From the start, our research efforts for the ERA have involved important partners.
-They include the San Diego Supercomputer Center at the University of California at San Diego, the Georgia Institute of Technology (Georgia Tech), the National Center for Supercomputer Applications at the University of Illinois, the Stanford Linear Accelerator Center at Stanford University, and the Information Technology Laboratory at the National Institute of Science and Technology.
+They include the San Diego Supercomputer Center at the University of California at San Diego, the Georgia Institute of Technology (Georgia Tech), the National Center for Supercomputer Applications at the University of Illinois, the Stanford Linear Accelerator Center at Stanford University, and the Information Technology Laboratory at the National Institute of Standards and Technology.

 Also, we now have an in-house Virtual Archives Laboratory at the National Archives at College Park, Maryland, built in partnership with the University of Maryland's Institute for Advanced Computer Studies and the San Diego Supercomputer Center.
 The Virtual Lab allows our staff to experiment with technology that may be used for ERA.